avaframe/AvaFrame/docs/DFAnumerics.rst

 The numerical method used in com1DFA mixes particle methods and mesh methods.
-Mass and momentum are tracked using particles but flow depth is tracked using the mesh.
+Mass and momentum are tracked using particles but flow thickness is tracked using the mesh.
 The mesh is also used to access topographic information (surface elevation, normal vector) as well as for displaying results.

 Mass :eq:`mass-balance3` and momentum :eq:`momentum-balance6` balance